daniel-g/dagaval/Resume.en.markdown

 * Tasks: Development, analysis and design of the system.
 * Key Technologies: PHP, CodeIgniter, javascript, jQuery, MySQL

 ### Chiagromex Site.
 Chiagromex.
-Programador y Líder de Proyecto.
+Developer and Project Leader.
 Octubre 2009
 * Description: Official site for the online store of the Chiagromex company.
 * Tasks: Development and implementation of the site.
 * Key Technologies: PHP, Joomla, javascript, CSS
 * Link: <http://chiamaya.com.mx/>

 ### Typing learning system.
 CECATI No.145.
-Programador y Líder de Proyecto.
+Developer and Project Leader.
 Febrero 2010
 * Description: Support system for the typing teachers to apply and grade students by excercises and tests.
 * Tasks: Development, analysis and implementation of the system.
 * Key Technologies: Java 6